OU-Libraries/cdm-util-scripts/README.md

 `ftpstruct2catcher` creates Catcher edits based on the principle of "make the fields in CONTENTdm how they are in FromThePage", meaning:
 * Blank fields in FromThePage will be passed on to Catcher and may overwrite existing CONTENTdm metadata with nothing (therefore deleting it)
-* It will take whatever (mapped) fields exist in corresponding work or page description or transcription so you must verify the integrity of a project's field schema using `scanftpfields`
+* It will take whatever (mapped) fields exist in corresponding work or page description or transcription so you must verify the integrity of a project's field schema using `scanftpschema`

 `ftpstruct2catcher` will print warnings about fields that exist in a FromThePage project but are not mapped to a CONTENTdm nick at the beginning of a run.